-A partnership must withhold tax from income distributions

-to an S corporation, fiduciary or another partnership passing through Indiana income to a nonresident shareholder, beneficiary or partner and designate as a "Nominee" the ultimate recipient as if there were no other intermediary entities.
+A partnership must withhold tax from income distributions to an S corporation, a fiduciary, or another partnership passing through Indiana income to a nonresident shareholder, beneficiary, or partner and designate as a "Nominee" the ultimate recipient as if there were no other intermediary entities.
 The upper tier partnership passing through Indiana income to its partners must withhold tax for nonresident nominees on a final pro rata basis without reapportioning the income at the lower level.
-Refer to Income Tax Information Bulletin 85 at www.in.gov/dor/reference/bulletins
+Refer to Income Tax Information Bulletin #85 at www.in.gov/dor/3650.htm for more information.